 When it comes to planning your estate, one of the more interesting insurance policies that can be used is second to die.
-If you don’t have any idea how second-to-die policy works and who should think about purchasing such a policy, then this article will guide you through.
+If you don’t know how a second-to-die policy works and who should consider purchasing it, this article will guide you.

 What is a Second to Die Life Insurance Policy?

 Sometimes called joint survivorship life insurance, dual life or survivor insurance, this is a policy that usually covers two married people, although there are exceptions, and provides benefits to the heirs only after the second or surviving spouse passes away.

 When one member of the partnership passes away, there is no policy benefit to the second member or any other beneficiary.
 Only when the partnership’s second member passes away does the life insurance kick in.

-Unlike standard life insurance policies where the surviving spouse is usually the beneficiary, second-to-die life insurance is generally used for estate planning purposes.
+Unlike standard life insurance policies, where the surviving spouse is usually the beneficiary, second-to-die life insurance is generally used for estate planning.

 Who Needs A “Second to Die Policy”?

-This type of dual life insurance is generally for couples who have built up a considerable estate but do not want to split it up among their benefactors until they both pass away.
+This type of dual life insurance is generally for couples who have built up a considerable estate but do not want to split it among their benefactors until they both pass away.
 This is usually done to ensure that one spouse can still live on the estate if they want to, even if their partner has passed on.

 However, this type of insurance is mainly directed at the children so they can pay estate taxes or support surviving children when both parents are gone.
 This type of insurance will postpone any estate taxes until the second spouse passes away and is designed to prevent any proceeds from death from being included in the insured’s gross estate.

 Some Primary Reasons to Choose Such Policy: